 Casey McKee (US)

-McKee’s photographs are staged, which emphasises a disconnect between the background, the objects in the painting, and the figures themselves, as well as maintaining a distinct separation from the audience.
+There is a disconnection between the setting and the figures in McKee’s images, as if the subjects have found themselves located in the wrong scene, such as businessmen in battlegrounds.
+This also maintains a distinct separation from the audience.
 His figures are posing— they know they are being viewed, and instead of inviting the viewer in, they almost ask us to question their awkward roles, wondering why each individual component was thoughtfully placed.

 Video about the artist >>>